 I have taken a combined human anatomy and physiology course.
 Will this meet the course requirements to enter this program?

 If a combined human anatomy and physiology course was taken, it must have the lab component.
-In addition, the student must have completed a second course (human anatomy and physiology II), also with lab.
+In addition, you must have completed a second course (human anatomy and physiology II), also with lab.

-No. All courses are conducted at the KU Medical Center and require attendance on campus.
+No. All courses are conducted at KU Medical Center and require you to attend on campus.
 This is not an online program.

 Do you accept transfer students?

 No. The program does not accept advanced-placement, part-time or transfer students.